nextgenusfs/funannotate2/README.md

 python -m pip install funannotate2
 ```

-To install the most updated code in master you can run:
+To install the most up to date code from this repo, you can run:
 ```
-python -m pip install git+https://github.com/nextgenusfs/funannotate2.git
+python -m pip install git+https://github.com/nextgenusfs/funannotate2.git --upgrade --force --no-deps
 ```